johnhaddon/rtd/docs/autoGenerated/GafferDispatch/SystemCommand.md

 Runs system commands via a shell.

 ## user

  Container for user-defined plugs.
 Nodes should never make their own plugs here, so users are free to do as they wish.

 ## preTasks

  Input connections to upstream nodes which must be executed before this node.

 ## postTasks

  Input connections to nodes which must be executed after this node, but which don't need to be executed before downstream nodes.

 ## task

  Output connections to downstream nodes which must not be executed until after this node.

 ## dispatcher

  Container for custom plugs which dispatchers use to control their behaviour.

+### dispatcher.batchSize

+ Maximum number of frames to batch together when dispatching tasks.

+### dispatcher.immediate

+ Causes this node to be executed immediately upon dispatch, rather than have its execution be scheduled normally by the dispatcher.
+For instance, when using the LocalDispatcher, the node will be executed immediately in the dispatching process and not in a background process as usual.

+When a node is made immediate, all upstream nodes are automatically considered to be immediate too, regardless of their settings.

 ## command

  The command to be run.
 This may reference values from substitutions with '{substitutionName}' syntax.

 ## substitutions

  An arbitrary set of name/value pairs which can be referenced in command with '{substitutionsName}' syntax.

 ## environmentVariables

  An arbitrary set of name/value pairs which will be set as environment variables when running the command.